magnus188/Bambulab-profile/CONTRIBUTING.md

 # Contributing to Bambu Lab Filament Profiles

 Thank you for your interest in contributing to this project!
-I welcome contributions from the community.
+We welcome contributions from the community.

-## Getting Started
+## 🚀 Getting Started

 1. Fork the repository
 2. Clone your fork locally